inversion-api/inversion-engine/README.md

 ### Tenant - relationship between app and multiple users of the app - goes with use of the api

-### Configuration Files

-Snooze looks for files named snooze[1-100][-${Snooze.profile}].properties in the WEB-INF folder.
-Files without a profile are always loaded first in numerically assending order and then files with a profile matching ${Snooze.profile} (if there are any) are loaded in ascending order.
-All files are loaded into a shared map so "the last loaded key wins" in terms of overwriting settings.
-This design is intended to make it easy to support multiple runtime configurations such as 'dev' or 'prod' with short files that do not have to duplicate config between them.

-The config file itself is a glorified bean property map in form of bean.name=value.
-Any bean in scope can be used as a value on the right side of the assignment and '.' notation to any level of nesting on the left hand side is valid.
-You can assign multiple values to a list on the left hand side by setting a comman separated list ex: bean.aList=bean1,bean2,bean3.
-Nearly any JavaBean property in the object model (see Java Docs) can be wired up through the config file.

-Configuration and API bootstrapping takes place in the following stages:

-1. Initial loading - this stage loads all of the user supplied values according to the above algorithm
-1. Db reflection - the system looks for all Db config objects and inspects the table/column structure (this goes for Dynamo and ElasticSearch too) and generates bean.property=value markup for everything it finds.
-1. Api creation - Column,Table,Entity,Collection configuration is created to match the underlying Dbs.
-1. The user supplied config is merged down (overwriting any shared keys) into the generated config map including the Db and Api information.
-1. JavaBeans are auto-wired together and all Api objects in the resulting output are then loading into Service.addApi() and are ready to run.

-This process allows the user supplied configuration to be kept to a minimum while also allowing any reflectively generarted configuration to be overridden.
-Instead of configing up the entire db-to-api mapping, all you have to supply are the changes you want to make to the generated defaults.
-This reflective config generation happens in memory at runtime NOT development time.
-Snooze writes the merged output to the console so you can inspect any keys you might want to customize.

 ## Resource Query Language (RQL)

-RQL is the set of query string parameters that allows developers to "slice and dice" the data returned from the Api to meet their specific needs.
+RQL is the set of HTTP query string parameters that allows developers to "slice and dice" the data returned from the API to meet their specific needs.

-you use to query a REST collection for entities that match specific criteria or otherise alter the operation to be performe and the response values.
+you use to query a REST collection for entities that match specific criteria or otherise alter the operation to be performed and the response values.

 ### General